makotarifa/spring-boot-3-template-java-21/README-DEV.md

 If you want, I can:
 - Try a different version for the Authorization Server dependency and attempt a full build.
 - Add a health check endpoint for the Authorization server.
-- Add integration tests for issuing tokens using the `demo-client`.
+- Add integration tests for issuing tokens using configured client credentials (set via environment variables or migrations).